8ctopus/nano-timer/README.md

 ## why another timer?

-The main reason for this timer is to analyze slow requests that occur from time to time in the production environment where using tools such as XDebug is not advisable.
+The main reason for this timer is to analyze slow requests that occur from time to time in production where using tools such as XDebug is not advisable.

 ## features